Sierraffinity/AwesomeMapEditor/README.md

 [yaml-cpp](https://github.com/jbeder/yaml-cpp)

 ## Getting Started
 1. Place the dependencies in the same directory as the AME root.

-2. Copy `yaml-cpp.pro` from `deps` and paste it into the `yaml-cpp` root.

-3. Open all the projects in Qt and set the dependencies' build directories to `bin` (relative to their individual roots).
-Build them!
+2. Open all the projects in Qt and set their build directories to `bin`.
+For yaml-cpp, open the `CMakeLists.txt` file and ensure BUILD_SHARED_LIBS is enabled in its project settings.

+3. Build them all, working forwards from yaml-cpp to QBoy to AME itself.

 4. Copy the `resources/config` folder into the AME executable directory.

 Now you can help us develop the future of Pokémon ROM hacking!

 ## Credits
+**Diegoisawesome** - Developer

 **Pokedude** - Developer

-**Diegoisawesome** - Developer